LevineEcology/How-to-use-Github/README.md

 After you commit your work, you must also perform what is called a push.
 A push is what takes your changes from your local machine to the Github page.
 Without pushing, the only record of your commit is on your computer.

+If using the command line is unappealing/scary etc. you can download and use Githubs GUI [here](https://desktop.github.com/), though I have never used it.
+If you are unfamiliar with command line interaction it can be a bit weird/slow at first, but eventually it becomes fast and second nature.

 Here is an example workflow, where we will make a simple edit to your repo's README.md file.

-1. Navigate to your repository folder in terminal using `cd` (change directory), i.e. `cd ~/Documents/How-to-use-Github.git`
+1. Navigate to your repository folder in terminal using `cd` (change directory), i.e. `cd ~/Documents/How-to-use-Github`

 2. Type `ls` into terminal and press enter to list the files in your repository.
 One of them should be called README.md